statengeneraal/laws-markdown/README.md

 What is this?
 -------------

-This is a repository that tracks changes of Dutch laws since sometime in 2010.
+This is a repository that tracks Dutch laws since sometime in 2010.
 Conceptually, this repository exists somewhere between the [MetaLex Document Server](http://doc.metalex.eu/) and the plain-text of your paper law book.
+The documents have been converted to Markdown to be human-legible.

 **NOTE:** This is not an official source of law.
 Use at your own peril.